 What should I do if I have a privacy complaint?

-If you have a complaint regarding the way your personal information has been handled by our Practice, please put it in writing and address it to Dr Damian Dowling, 83 Myers Street, Geelong 3220.
-We will acknowledge receipt of your complaint within 14 days and endeavour to provide a full response within 30 days of receipt.
+If you have a complaint regarding the way your personal information has been handled by our Practice, please put it in writing and address it to the practice manager Dr Megan Blair.
+We will acknowledge receipt of your complaint within 14 days, and endeavour to provide a full response within 30 days of receipt.